What is Slate.org?

 How is Georgia Tech planning to use Slate.org?

-For the 2019 application cycle, we hope Slate.org will be a helpful tool for you to upload documents, track your applicant’s status and receive notice of their decisions.
+We hope Slate.org will be a helpful tool for you to upload documents, track your applicant’s status and receive notice of their decisions.
 Slate.org will allow us to convey a student’s decision to you after a student has viewed it.

 How do permissions work?

 One member of your school will be designated to manage permissions.
 Click here for an overview of how to get started.
 If you have previously submitted documents through the Common Application, you are pre-approved for a Slate.org account.